chrisjz/sm64vr/README.md

 ### v0.1

+* Only make some objects grabbable by leap hands.
+* Improve throwing physics with leap hands.
+* 3D message dialogs.
 * Display stats on coins collected in level.
 * Title page from 3rd person transitioned to 1st person perspective.
 * Player respawns in front of painting from first level.